Telecominfraproject/wlan-cloud-ucentralgw/PROTOCOL.md

 ```

 #### Recovery Event
-Device may decide it has to do into recovery mode.
+Devices may enter recovery mode when facing some challenge and they shall notify the controller.
 This event should be used.
 ```
 {   "jsonrpc" : "2.0" ,
     "method" : "recovery" ,